nasa/cumulus/cumulus/tasks/validate-archives/README.md

-# Validate PDR Task
+# SIPS Validate Archives Task

-This module provides a task for validating a PDR, creating dispositions that can be used to generate an appropriate PDRD when validation fails.
+This module provides a task for un-archiving and validating an archive file downloaded during SIPS processing, creating dispositions that can be used to generate an appropriate PAN file.